rayference/pinttrs/README.md

 ## Features

-- [x] Attach automatically units to unitless values passed to initialise an attribute
+- Attach automatically units to unitless values passed to initialise an attribute
-- [x] Verify unit compatibility when assigning a value to an attribute
+- Verify unit compatibility when assigning a value to an attribute
-- [x] Interpret units in dictionaries with a simple syntax
+- Interpret units in dictionaries with a simple syntax
-- [x] Define unit context to vary unitless value interpretation dynamically
+- Define unit context to vary unitless value interpretation dynamically

+Check the [documentation](https://pinttrs.readthedocs.io) for more detail.

 ## License